NeZox16/timer/README.md

 # timer

--Create easy timer with help Javascript
+-Created a easy timer with help Javascript